Florida Hunting

 If you were born after June 1, 1975, you must complete a hunter education course before purchasing a Florida hunting license.

-Prohibited methods include using certain firearms, air guns, arrows, explosive or drug-injecting arrows, hunting with artificial lights or chemicals, and taking turkeys from around 100 yards of their feeding stations.
+Prohibited methods include using certain firearms, air guns, arrows, explosive or drug-injecting arrows, hunting with artificial lights or chemicals, and taking turkeys from around 100 yards from their feeding stations.

 Florida residents can choose from licenses such as the Gold Sportsman’s License, Ordinary Sportsman’s License, and Silver Sportsman’s License for older residents, among others.